 - May not respond to questions or directions

-- Has difficulty in understanding others’ feelings or talking about own feelings
+- Has difficulty understanding others’ feelings or talking about their feelings

-- Does not show facial expressions like sad, angry, surprised, or happy
+- Does not emote via facial expression like sad, surprised, or happy

-Those with autism have unusual interests or behaviors.
-A child or adult with ASD may have repetitive patterns or limited activities, interests, or behaviors, including any of these signs:
+An autistic child or adult may have repetitive patterns or limited activities, interests, or behaviors, including any of these signs:

 - Arranges toys or other items in an order and gets upset when the order changes